its-Anshul/queryparser_solution/readme.md

      `git push -u origin master`

 8. Check on the git repo online, if the files have been pushed

-### Important instructions for Participants
-> - We expect you to write the assignment on your own by following through the guidelines, learning plan, and the practice exercises
-> - The code must not be plagiarized, the mentors will randomly pick the submissions and may ask you to explain the solution
-> - The code must be properly indented, code structure maintained as per the boilerplate and properly commented
-> - Follow through the problem statement shared with you

 ### Further Instructions on Release